How to avoid three common mortgage servicing fees

 Other examples of corporate advance fees include expenses related to foreclosure and bankruptcy proceedings, such as property preservation.

-Escrow covers property taxes and homeowners insurance.
-If the amount of money in your account is lower than the needed amount to pay for these items, the money is repaid either in a lump sum or over the next year after your next escrow analysis.
+Your escrow account specifically covers property taxes and homeowners insurance.
+If the amount of money in your account is lower than the full amount needed to pay for these items, the servicer advances the money, which is then repaid either in a lump sum or spread out over the next year after your next escrow analysis.
+Ultimately, you can avoid these fees entirely by simply paying your full mortgage note on time.

 Mortgage recast fees

-A mortgage recast involves making a large payment toward the principal of your mortgage and having the loan reamortized to lower your monthly payment while keeping the term the same.
+A mortgage recast involves making a large lump-sum payment toward the principal of your mortgage.
+Your servicer then reamortizes the loan to lower your monthly payment while keeping your original interest rate and loan term the same.

-For example, if you have a 30-year mortgage and do a recast 5 years in, your payment is lower based on having the same term with a loan balance lower than your original, based on 5 years of payments to that point.
+For example, if you have a 30-year mortgage and do a recast 5 years in, your monthly payment will drop.
+This lower payment is calculated because your remaining 25-year term is now applied to a loan balance that’s significantly lower than your original balance.

 Mortgage recast vs. refinance